Background pattern

 • riociguat or tadalafil (for pulmonary hypertension)

-• phenytoin, carbamazepine or phenobarbital (antiepileptics)
+• phenytoin, carbamazepine, or phenobarbital (antiepileptics)

 • eletriptan (for migraines)

-Medicines to treat urinary problems
+Medicines for urinary problems

 • tamsulosin (for male urinary incontinence)

-• tolterodine (for irritated bladder)
+• tolterodine (for an irritated urinary bladder)

-• axitinib, bosutinib, cabazitaxel, cabozantinib, ceritinib, cobimetinib, crizotinib, dabrafenib, dasatinib, docetaxel, ibrutinib, lapatinib, nilotinib, olaparib, pazopanib, regorafenib, sunitinib, trabectedin, trastuzumab emtansine or vinca alkaloids (e.g., vinflunine, vinorelbine)
+• axitinib, bosutinib, cabazitaxel, cabozantinib, ceritinib, cobimetinib, crizotinib, dabrafenib, dasatinib, docetaxel, ibrutinib, lapatinib, nilotinib, olaparib, pazopanib, regorafenib, sunitinib, trabectedin, trastuzumab emtansine, or vinca alkaloids (e.g., vinflunine, vinorelbine)

-Medicines to treat tuberculosis
+Medicines for tuberculosis

-• bedaquiline, isoniazid, rifabutin or rifampicin (for tuberculosis)
+• bedaquiline, isoniazid, rifabutin, or rifampicin (for tuberculosis)

 • efavirenz or nevirapine (for HIV/AIDS)